19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Establishment of MediShield Fund

-56\.—(1) The Board shall establish and maintain a fund to be known as the MediShield Fund into which shall be paid all premiums collected under this Part and out of which shall be met all payments to be paid by it under the Scheme.
+56\.—(1) The Board shall establish and maintain a fund to be known as the MediShield Fund into which shall be paid all premiums collected under this Part and out of which shall be met all payments to be paid by the Board under the Scheme (including any costs and expenses incurred by the Board in establishing and maintaining the Scheme).

 [15/90]

+[Act 20 of 2011 wef 30/12/2011]

 (2) The MediShield Fund shall be controlled and administered by the Board.